-This form of CV was proposed in \citep{South2020} under the \textit{semi-exact control functionals}, where the authors derived a closed-form expression for the parameter vector $\theta$ under the requirements that: (i) $g_\theta(x_i)=f(x_i)$ for $i=1,\ldots,m$ and (ii) $g_\theta = f$ whenever $f$ belongs to a user-specified finite-dimensional vector space spanned by $b_1,\dots,b_p$.
+This form of \gls{CV} was proposed in \citep{South2020} under the \textit{semi-exact control functionals}, where the authors derived a closed-form expression for the parameter vector $\theta$ under the requirements that: (i) $g_\theta(x_i)=f(x_i)$ for $i=1,\ldots,m$ and (ii) $g_\theta = f$ whenever $f$ belongs to a user-specified finite-dimensional vector space spanned by $b_1,\dots,b_p$.
 Requirement (ii) is an \emph{exactness} condition, which motivated the name \textit{semi-exact}.
 Let \begin{talign*} B = . \end{talign*} Then, under regularity conditions, \cite{South2020} showed that $\tilde{\theta}$ and $\bar{\theta}$ can be found by solving: \begin{talign*}

 = , \end{talign*} where $\bm{0}_{p\times{1}}$ is a $p\times1$ column vector of zeros and $\bm{0}_{p\times{p}}$ is a $p\times{p}$ matrix of zeros.
-For the experiments in this paper we do \emph{not} enforce exactness constraints for mini-batch SGD algorithm; as shown in Fig. \ref{fig:logistic_results}, the performance of ensemble CVs (a kernel with a polynomial) trained by mini-batch SGD and solving linear system is comparable.
+For the experiments in this paper we do \emph{not} enforce exactness constraints for mini-batch \gls{SGD} algorithm; as shown in \Cref{fig:logistic_results}, the performance of ensemble \gls{CV}s (a kernel with a polynomial) trained by mini-batch \gls{SGD} and solving linear system is comparable.